nautobot/nautobot/nautobot/docs/installation/region-and-site-data-migration-guide.md

     ]
 ```

+!!!important
+    Before you apply the aforementioned migration files to your app in the following step, please make sure that Nautobot is on version 1.x and not on version 2.0.
+More importantly, please make sure that `("dcim", "0030_migrate_region_and_site_data_to_locations")` is applied to your Nautobot instance and that `("dcim", "0034_remove_region_and_site")` is **not** applied.

-Apply the migration file by running `nautobot-server migrate [app_name]`, for example:
+Apply the migration files by running `nautobot-server migrate [app_name]`, for example:

 ```shell
 nautobot-server migrate example_app